AlexPloier/APBot/README.md

-# APBot
-A lightweight discord bot for simple functionalities
+This is a very simple discord bot that I created for our work-discord server. :)